qyugo/motormaxxing/theory/3-series-vs-parallel-vs-strand-count.md

 <img src="https://github.com/user-attachments/assets/f7e021ef-c715-4308-97bc-716d9e6ddc0c" width="50%">

-Summary: The term "Strand Count" does not affect the attributes of the circuit, but rather it's current-carrying capacity.
+Summary: The term "Strand Count" does not affect the attributes of the circuit, but rather each motor phase's current tolerance and phase resistance, the same way a thicker wire (smaller AWG gauge) would.

 ## Series vs. Parallel Winding